80% of users have deleted an app before because they didn’t know how to use it.

 In this regard, you can focus more on retaining those customers by showing them that they’ve made the right decision and assisting them in finding the value they are looking for.

-Since people who downloaded your mobile app already have an expectation, and it is easier to engage with users through mobile devices, the ability to increase What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… with a well-prepared mobile onboarding is a great advantage.
+Since people who downloaded your mobile app already have an expectation, and it is easier to engage with users through mobile devices, the ability to increase product adoption with a well-prepared mobile onboarding is a great advantage.

 Mobile app onboarding UX/UI patterns